 There is no penalty for refusing to submit to a DRE evaluation.

-If you are arrested for DWI, DUI or DUID, your driver’s license will also be suspended immediately.
+If you’re arrested for DWI, DUI or DUID, your driver’s license will also be suspended immediately.
 We can help you apply for an occupational license if you act quickly.

 Many of our clients also ask us about “No Refusal Weekends.”
 This program is deceptive and only applies to evidentiary tests administered at the police station.
 You still have the right to refuse all other tests, and we can still challenge the results and procedures used to collect results in many ways.

-Our founding attorney, Tad Nelson, is a former assistant district attorney for Galveston County, and he is a board-certified* criminal law attorney by the Texas Board of Legal Specialization.
-He and our associate attorneys have attended training courses regarding DWI refusal and DRE refusal and are very familiar with every aspect of Texas DWI law.
+Our founding attorney, Tad Nelson, is a former assistant district attorney for Galveston County, and he is a Board Certified® criminal law attorney by the Texas Board of Legal Specialization.
+He and our associate attorneys have attended training courses regarding DRE refusal and are familiar with every aspect of DWI laws in Texas.

 Contact The Law Offices of Tad Nelson & Associates

 If you or a family member were arrested in Houston for DWI with the added component of blood or breath test refusal, contact our law firm today.
 Arrange a free initial consultation with a our legal team using the contact form or by calling 281-280-0100.

 *The Texas Board of Legal Specialization certifies attorneys in 20 specific areas of law; certification in any of these areas requires substantial demonstrated experience and skill, positive peer evaluations, ongoing legal education commitments and the passage of a rigorous test.